GWR autocoach

-The GWR Autocoach (or auto-trailer) is a type of coach that was used by the Great Western Railway for push-pull trains powered by a steam locomotive.
+The GWR autocoach (or auto-trailer) is a type of coach that was used by the Great Western Railway for push-pull trains powered by a steam locomotive.
 The distinguishing design feature of an autocoach is the driving cab at one end, allowing the driver to control the train without needing to be located in the cab of the steam locomotive.
 This eliminates the need to run the engine round to the other end of the coach at the end of each journey.

-When one or more autocoaches are connected to a suitably equipped steam locomotive, the combination is known as an auto-train, or, historically, a railmotor train.
+When one or more autocoaches are connected to a suitably equipped steam locomotive, the combination is known as an autotrain, or, historically, a railmotor train.
 A steam locomotive provided with the equipment to be used as an autotrain is said to be auto-fitted.

 The autocoach is the forerunner of the driving trailer used with push–pull trains.

 Design features

 A locomotive fitted with additional control equipment is used to power the autotrain.
 When running 'autocoach first', the regulator is operated by a linkage to a rotating shaft running the length of the locomotive, passing below the cab floor.
 This engages (via a telescopic coupling) with another shaft running the full length below the floor of the autocoach.
 This shaft is turned by a second regulator lever in the cab of the autocoach.
 (See photograph sequence below.)
 The driver can operate the regulator, brakes and whistle from the far (cab) end of the autocoach; the fireman remains on the locomotive and (in addition to firing) also controls the valve gear settings.
 The driver can also warn of the train's approach using a large mechanical gong, prominently mounted high on the cab end of the autocoach, which is operated by stamping on a pedal on the floor of the cab.
 The driver, guard and fireman communicate with each other by an electric bell system.